Switch to HTTPS to stop Google marking your website as not secure

 - To serve a website over HTTPS, you need an SSL cert.
 Your web designer or hosting company can help you with this.

-- You also need to make sure all links in your website are changed from HTTP to HTTPS.
+- Once your SSL cert is installed and configured, you need to make sure all links in your website are changed from HTTP to HTTPS.
 Your web designer is the person to talk to here.